-Metropolitan Builders and Contractors Association
+Metropolitan Builders and Contractors Association of New Jersey

 This Bernardsville project was a residential home with a wonderful, cottage-style architecture which needed upgrading.
 The house is situated directly across from the Somerset Hills Country Club so there was opportunity to capitalize on the fantastic views available.
 Challenges arose from having to work right up to the setback line to dealing with prior renovation work that was not done to code.

 - Master bedroom suite with walk-in closets and 5-piece bathroom with walk-in shower.

 - Expanded dining room and powder room on first floor.

 - True custom kitchen, butler’s pantry, and dinette in sunroom area.

 The following are the renovations and improvements that were made: